-The following discusses potential water quality issues or concerns as well as Food Service water filtration options in Massachusetts.
+The following reviews water quality issues or concerns and Food Service water filtration options in Massachusetts.

 HARD WATER IN MASSACHUSETTS IS NOT UNCOMMON

 Water hardness refers to the mineral content of water, commonly calcium and magnesium.
 The only way to determine the hardness level in the water is to have it tested.
 Water hardness will vary from town to town and depending on the water source.
 Water hardness also may vary somewhat by seasons of the year.
 When using dishwashers, you may notice a slight increase in “spotting or streaking” on glassware, flatware or white residue in kitchenware.
 This residue consists mainly of calcium carbonate, the same ingredient found in anti-acid products and not a known health risk, but an annoying aesthetic problem that makes for a bad presentation to customers.
 On-going hard water can also eventually have a negative impact on your water using appliances with potential premature breakdowns, etc. Additionally, some equipment manufacturers specify water quality parameters in their users manual which could render warranties unenforceable if not adhered to.
 A properly specified, installed and maintained Food Service water filtration system consisting of a water softener can immediately solve the issue of hard water.